If you’re looking for ideas for an ocean preschool theme, here’s a fun Coral Reef STEAM Preschool Ocean Investigation Station. Check it out!

 Last week we learned about coral reefs and I’m totally convinced that they’re one of the most beautiful naturally occurring things in the world.
+Give your preschoolers and kindergartners the opportunity to make their own amazing three-dimensional coral reef designs with this Coral Reef STEAM activity.

 Coral reefs are living structures found underwater and are home to a diverse group of sea creatures.
 Coral reefs are fragile.
 Boating and pollution can damage coral reefs.